octo-technology/OpenTezos/docs/smartpy/write-contract-smartpy.md

 #### Test and Scenario

-The purpose of the test scenario is to ensure the proper functionality of the smart contract by testing the conditions and checking the changes made to the storage.
+The purpose of the test scenario is to ensure the proper functionment of the smart contract by testing the conditions and checking the changes made to the storage.

 With _SmartPy_ a test is a method of the class contract preceded by `@sp.add_test`.